junxit/us-congress-bills-116/metadata.md

 - 2019-06-10 — Motion to reconsider laid on the table Agreed to without objection.
 - 2019-06-10 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H4367)
 - 2019-06-10 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H4367)
+- 2019-06-11 — Received in the Senate.
+Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 113.